agilepro/epiconsciousness/docs/Ontology/numbers-arent-real.md

 Consider the number 2.
 What is it?
 The number two is simply one more than one.
 It is defined as `1 + 1`.
 Every number is defined as one more than the number that precedes it.
 Starting with 1, we can then define every number by repeatedly adding one to whatever we got before.

-The number does not actually exist.
+The number does not materially exist.
 The numeral “2” and the word “two” are symbols that represent and refer to the number, but the number does not exist in any way.
 The only thing that exists is the _definition of the number_.
 The definition is a rule that tells you how it differs from the other numbers.
 Two is a number that is one more than one.
 Three is a number that is one more than two.
 And so on.

 There is no actual thing that is a two.
 We can talk about two, and we seem to be referring to an object, but this is a trick of the mind.
 We can have words which are symbols for things that do not exist.
 Harry Potter and Spiderman for example are names for people _who do not exist_.
 These names are symbols, just like all other words.
 All words are metaphors in that they are something that stands for something else.